Gettin' In over My Head: Reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, Gettin' In Over My Head received an average score of 55 based on 14 reviews, indicating "mixed or average reviews".
 Writing in The Rolling Stone Album Guide, reviewer Jackie Wilson wrote, "Wilson is still frighteningly detached from the moment. ... it's best to think of this one as a celebrity's children's record."
 Critic Robert Christgau said that the album's only improvement on Imagination was the absence of producer Joe Thomas.

 John Bush of AllMusic highlighted "Soul Searchin'" and the title track in what was otherwise a collection of "weak songs" with "trite lyrics".
 He wrote, "Whether it's a solo composition or one written with a talented collaborator like Andy Paley, Wilson's songs are uniformly embarrassing".
 The Guardians Alexis Petridis was disappointed with the record's "musical conservatism" – which be believed came out of Wilson's self-described desperation to be considered in league with Sting, Paul Simon, and Bruce Springsteen – and wrote, "The worst thing about Gettin' In Over My Head - far worse than the mediocre songs and the MOR guest appearances - is that it doesn't sound terribly happy."

 Matthew Weiner of Stylus introduced his review by declaring, "It's time to face the facts: we’re never, never, ever getting another great record out of Brian Wilson again.
 It's over."
 He added that, given the involvement of the Wondermints and all the other musicians and songwriters Wilson could have potentially collaborated with, "it's impossible to conclude that the utter failure of Getting In Over My Head falls anywhere other than squarely on Wilson himself".
+Three months later, Wilson released Brian Wilson Presents Smile, which was ranked number 399 on Rolling Stone's 2020 list of "The 500 Greatest Albums of All Time", and is the third-highest rated album in the history of Metacritic.

 Conversely, Uncuts reviewer said the album was "the most consistent and sympathetically constructed solo album he's made."
 Billboards review called it "An unexpected but dazzling return to the top form of the later Beach Boys years."